nayan32biswas/mongodb-odm/docs/tutorial/find_and_sort.md

 To find and sort documents we will use the same classmethod `find` that we are using for finding and filtering data.

+### Database

+We will start from the same database structure and the same number of data as previously.

 ## Sort by ID desc

 ```python